Hotel de Ville Crissier

 French classical cuisine, at the level practiced here, depends on provenance with a specificity that goes beyond sourcing language on a menu.
 The tradition Franck Giovannini works within, rooted in the lineage this kitchen has carried since the era of Frédy Girardet, treats ingredient origin as structural rather than decorative.
 A dish built around a particular fish from Brittany, or a cut reflecting specific farming practices, is not an expression of trend.
 It is the exercise of classical judgment about which raw materials reward the techniques applied to them.

 Giovannini has held three Michelin stars at this address, with the designation maintained through both the 2024 and 2025 guides, placing the restaurant in a cohort of fewer than thirty addresses in Switzerland carrying that rating.
-The La Liste score of 97.5 points in 2025 and 97 points in the 2026 ranking places Hotel de Ville Crissier among the highest-scored classical French addresses in Europe, and the Opinionated About Dining classical European ranking — fourth in 2025, following positions of fourth in 2023 and fifth in 2024 — provides a consistent peer-set marker across multiple independent review systems.
+The La Liste score of 97 points in the 2026 ranking places Hotel de Ville Crissier among the highest-scored classical French addresses in Europe, and the Opinionated About Dining classical European ranking, fourth in 2025, following positions of fourth in 2023 and fifth in 2024, provides a consistent marker across multiple independent review systems.

 These numbers matter not as trophies but as signals about what kind of cooking is being practiced.
 Classical French cuisine at this tier is ingredient-dependent in ways that modernist tasting-menu formats are not always required to be.
 The precision of sourcing, the seasonal rotation of the menu, and the technical framework all serve to express the quality of the primary materials.
 At Hotel de Ville Crissier, that emphasis on provenance is evident in the competitive context: the scores are consistent across systems that weight different criteria, which implies an underlying material standard rather than performance that reads differently across critical frames.